Grand Tour: History

 In Rome, antiquaries like Thomas Jenkins were also dealers and were able to sell and advise on the purchase of marbles; their price would rise if it were known that the Tourists were interested.
 The growing demand for antiquities during the Grand Tour also led to the development of dedicated tourist zones and early forms of tourism infrastructure around classical ruins and excavation sites.

-Coins and medals, which formed more portable souvenirs and a respected gentleman's guide to ancient history were also popular.
+Coins and medals, which formed more portable souvenirs and a respected gentleman's guide to ancient history were popular.
 Pompeo Batoni made a career of painting the English milordi posed with graceful ease among Roman antiquities.
 Many continued on to Naples, where they also viewed Herculaneum and Pompeii, but few ventured far into Southern Italy, and fewer still to Greece, then still under Turkish rule.

-After the advent of steam-powered transportation around 1825, the Grand Tour custom continued, but it was of a qualitative difference — cheaper to undertake, safer, easier, open to anyone.
+After the advent of steam-powered transportation around 1825, the Grand Tour custom continued, but it was of a qualitative difference – cheaper to undertake, safer, easier, open to anyone.
 During much of the 19th century, most educated young men of privilege undertook the Grand Tour.
 Germany and Switzerland came to be included in a more broadly defined circuit.
 Later, it became fashionable for young women as well; a trip to Italy, with a spinster aunt as chaperone, was part of the upper-class women's education, as in E. M. Forster's novel A Room with a View.

 British travellers were far from alone on the roads of Europe.
 On the contrary, from the mid-16th century, the grand tour was established as an ideal way to finish off the education of young men in countries such as Denmark, France, Germany, the Netherlands, Poland and Sweden.
 In spite of this the bulk of research conducted on the Grand Tour has been on British travellers.
 Dutch scholar Frank-van Westrienen Anna has made note of this historiographic focus, claiming that the scholarly understanding of the Grand Tour would have been more complex if more comparative studies had been carried out on continental travellers.

 Recent scholarship on the Swedish aristocracy has demonstrated that Swedish aristocrats, though being relatively poorer than their British peers, from around 1620 and onwards in many ways acted as their British counterparts.
 After studies at one or two renowned universities, preferably those of Leiden and Heidelberg, the Swedish grand tourists set off to France and Italy, where they spent time in Paris, Rome and Venice and completed the original grand tour on the French countryside.
 King Gustav III of Sweden made his Grand Tour in 1783–84.